Wraptious

 If you’ve ever visited an industry trade show, you probably came away from it inspired and energised but also overwhelmed at the sheer choice and scale.
 My first show was Spring Fair at the NEC in 2015.
 Up to that point, the only physical events I’d attended were local craft markets – Spring Fair was on a completely different awesome scale!

 I remember feeling daunted; in way over my head and not having a clue what I was doing.
 But it was also a lot of fun!
-For all their shortcomings, not least on cost, trade shows are a fantastic place to let the industry know “I’m here!”
-It’s understandable that you may feel anxious and overwhelmed about attending your first show - and with how much money you have to fork out, you’ll want to make sure you’re making the most of the opportunity.
+Trade shows are a fantastic place to let the industry know “I’m here!”
+But you may feel anxious and overwhelmed about attending your first show - and with how much money you have to fork out, you’ll want to make sure you’re making the most of the opportunity.
 Having now attended 23 Trade Shows with Wraptious, I hope these few tips may help a little.

 TIP 1: RESEARCH

 Before attending your first show, it’s worth putting some time in to researching which show may be best for you.
-In the Gift Industry alone, the choice is vast: Spring and Autumn Fair, both Top Drawers, British Craft Trade Fair, Harrogate Home and Gift, Scotland, Giving and Living, to name a few.
+In the Gift Industry alone, the choice is vast: Spring and Autumn Fair, Top Drawer, Harrogate Home and Gift, Scotland, Giving and Living, to name a few.

 If you were spending the same amount on a holiday as you do on a trade show, you’d thoroughly research where to go first.

-Some shows cater for first time exhibitors.
-British Craft Trade Fair is fantastically supportive – offering a reduce rate, shallow stands and a ‘New Exhibitors’ zone to make your first show more cost-effective and welcoming to attend.
-Ditto for PG Live in London, the leading greeting card focused show.
-Also for greeting card exhibitors, The Greeting Card Association has a wonderful Debut Zone at Spring and Autumn Fair that cater for first time exhibitors.
-The choice is vast.
+Some shows cater to first-time exhibitors - for instance the Greeting Card Association has a wonderful Debut Zone at Spring and Autumn Fair.
 Spend time looking into which show is right for you and the type of customers you are hoping to attract.

-I’m not saying marketing doesn’t work, because it obviously can make a difference.
-However I always advise to not spend a penny on marketing but grow organically until you become more established and confident in knowing what works for you.
+There are lots of opportunities to pay for marketing at the shows, but I suggest making the most of the free marketing available first.
+I’m not saying paid ads don't work, because it obviously can make a difference.
+But I think it's best to grow organically until you become more established and confident in knowing what works for you.
 In the meantime, concentrate on all the free opportunities available to you in shouting about your presence at your first trade show.

-Each show will offer a wealth of free marketing tools and you’d be a fool to not use them.
-Every exhibitor gets their own page to populate on the show website.
-It always amazes me at just how many companies don’t use it!
+Each show will offer a wealth of free marketing tools; for instance, every exhibitor gets their own page to populate on the show website.
+It always amazes me just how many companies don’t use it!
 If you fill this in with strong photography and text, you will already stand apart from those that don’t.
-We have received orders from new trade buyers purely from them visiting our profile page, while many visitors will plan who to visit at the show based on which online profiles interested them.
+We have received orders from new trade buyers purely from them visiting our profile page, while many visitors will plan who to visit at the show based on which online profiles interest them.
 Tap into their social media too.
-Each show will have its own hashtags and pages on Instagram, Facebook and Twitter, that attendees will follow.
+Each show will have hashtags and pages on Instagram, Facebook and Twitter, that attendees will follow.

 Trade show organisers will often ask you to send in photos for free.
 I sent a few photos over for my first Spring Fair many months before the show and forgot all about it.
 It was only when I then attended that I saw that they’d printed a huge 2x2m sign of one of our mug photos along with our stand number, at the entrance to our Hall.
 Wow!
 Great publicity and it didn’t cost me a penny.